Synthetixio/synpress/README.md

 - changes network (defaults to `kovan`) or creates custom network and changes to it (depending on your setup)
 - switches back to Cypress window and starts testing

-It requires environmental variable called `SECRET_WORDS` to be present in following format => `'word1, word2, etc..'`.
+It requires environmental variable called `SECRET_WORDS` to be present in following format => `'word1, word2, etc..'` or a signer's private key in an environmental variable called `PRIVATE_KEY`.

 To change default network (`kovan`), you can use `NETWORK_NAME` environmental variable, for example: `NETWORK_NAME=rinkeby`.